Have you recently been put out of work due to a car accident in Boynton Beach? You could be entitled to seek compensation.

 Under Florida law, there are certain measures that must be taken after a car accident that differ from most states.
-That is because Florida operates under a pure comparative fault system, which means residents involved in accidents cannot file a lawsuit before contacting their own insurance companies.
+That is because Florida operates under a modified comparative fault system, which means residents involved in accidents cannot file a lawsuit before contacting their own insurance companies.

 Rather, they must carry a minimum of $10,000 in personal injury protection and property damage liability.
 Neither of these covers damage to your vehicle, so you will need separate collision coverage through another party.

 Here’s what PIP and PDL both do.